ISA, monthly interest & more ways to beat the savings tax trap

 For Basic Rate taxpayers that allowance is worth £1,000, dropping to £500 for Higher Rate taxpayers and nothing for Additional Rate taxpayers.

-Clearly, no saver actually wants to miss out on some of those returns, so it may be worth considering some of these tactics which will allow you to beat the savings tax trap.
+Clearly, no saver actually wants to miss out on some of their returns, so it may be worth considering some of these tactics which will allow you to beat the savings tax trap.

 The first port of call for many of us will likely be looking a bit harder at where our money is saved, and particularly focusing on ISAs.